 Everything starts from goals.

-Many times when companies are looking to get started with integrated marketing, it’s quite common that they go straight to the tools.
+Often when companies are looking to get started with integrated marketing, they go straight to the tools.
 What are the right keywords to rank for?
 Should we use Facebook, Twitter, or Google+?
-Should we generate content four times a day or fifty seven times a month?
+Should we be writing content four times a day or fifty seven times a month?
 Should we invest in this trade show or sponsor that event?

-Much of what we do when building communities and engaging an audience around a brand doesn’t bring immediate results.
-As a result, we’re often challenged with proving how our efforts are actually going to provide a return on investment (ROI).
+When it comes to building communities and engaging an audience, we often don’t see immediate results.
+As a result, we struggle to prove that our efforts are actually going to provide a return on investment (ROI).

 Your efforts will be much more victorious, and a whole lot easier to get off the ground, if you start with goals and KPIs.

 So we’ve adapted the SMART goal framework to assist us in our goal-setting efforts.
-Which means, whenever you set KPIs, you want to ensure that they are SMART:
+We should be setting SMART goals in marketing.
+This means whenever you set KPIs, you want to ensure that they are SMART:

-Thinking through each piece of this framework helps identify exactly what you’re attempting to accomplish, how you’re going to measure it, whether it’s possible, and when exactly it will be accomplished.
+Thinking through each piece of this framework helps you identify exactly what you’re attempting to accomplish and assess how you’re going to measure success.
+Working through this framework will also help you determine whether your goals are possible, and when exactly it will be accomplished.